hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > And says, he teaches as they do in France,
 >
-> Upon the plan of "l'Academie Royal",
+> Upon the plan of "l'Académie Royal",
 >
-> That's so well known it dont require a trial,
+> That's so well known it don't require a trial,
 >
-> And trusts chat his academie alone
+> And trusts chat his Académie alone
 >
 > Is where the art is to perfection known;
 >